Anne Murphy BACP Accredited Counsellor (MBACP Accred), EMDR therapist

 I have been working for some years as a counsellor within the NHS and in private practice.

-I also have considerable experience within the voluntary sector working with bereavement and eating disorders.
+I also have considerable and ongoing experience within the voluntary sector working with bereavement.
+I have also had experience of working in the voluntary sector with eating disorders.

 Accredited register membership